When transferring funds from one institution to another, there are three different options to choose from:

 - Entire account as is: We move your holdings to us as they are today.
 When setting up the transfer request, you'll be able to indicate whether you'd like us to sell or hold onto your existing holdings.
 If you'd like us to hold onto them, we'd encourage you to set up a call with our portfolio management team to have a discussion on how you'd like us to manage your investments (this will be the final step in the transfer set up process).

-Typically, transferring your entire account in cash is the most common method our clients choose.
-But there are a few circumstances where it's better to transfer your funds “as is.”
-One is if your relinquishing institution charges for trades, meaning there will be a fee associated with converting your portfolio into cash.
-The other is if you own mutual funds that have DSC (Deferred Sales Charge) or LL (Low Load Charge) next to their name; you'll need to make sure you don't get penalized for selling the mutual funds before their maturity date.
+- If you own mutual funds that have DSC (Deferred Sales Charge) or LL (Low Load Charge) next to their name, you'll need to make sure you don't get penalized for selling the mutual funds before their maturity date.

 - Are there any tax implications if Wealthsimple sells your assets?

-- Good question!
-If you're transferring a non-taxable account (e.g., RRSP or TFSA) there will be no adverse tax consequences.
+If you're transferring a non-taxable account (e.g., RRSP, TFSA or RESP), there are no adverse tax consequences.
 However, if you're transferring a taxable account (e.g., Personal or Joint) there could be tax consequences on any capital gains earned.

 - Are there any fees if Wealthsimple sells your assets?

-- We don't charge you any fees for selling your holdings.
-However, some mutual fund companies may charge you DSC fees that we don't cover.
-Depending on your mutual fund company, they may charge you a DSC (Deferred Sales Charge) fee if the funds are sold before the date the DSC has expired.
+We don't charge you any fees for selling your holdings.
+However, some mutual fund companies may charge you Deferred Sales Charge (DSC) fees that we don't cover.
+Depending on your mutual fund company, they may charge you a DSC fee if the funds are sold before the date the DSC has expired.
 You can check if deferred sales charges apply to the mutual funds you want to transfer by contacting the mutual fund company or by asking your broker or advisor.